Khani Rooths, Michigan basketball's top 2024 prospect, decommits from Wolverines

 The Michigan basketball program isn't just losing its current players, but players who never even made it on campus.

-Khani Rooths, a class of 2024 four-star prospect who'd been verbally committed to Michigan since mid-November, de-committed from the Wolverines on Monday afternoon, according to reports.
+Khani Rooths, a class of 2024 four-star prospect verbally committed to Michigan since mid-November, decommitted from the Wolverines on Monday afternoon, according to reports.

-A 6-foot-7, 200-pound power forward from IMG Academy, Rooths is rated the No. 31 player in America according to 247sports composite rankings and was the highest rated player in U-M's 2024 class, which itself was ranked No. 20 prior to Rooths' departure.
+Rooths is a 6-foot-7, 200-pound power forward from IMG Academy who is ranked No. 31 in 247 Sports' composite rankings.
+He was the highest-ranked player in U-M's 2024 class, which ranked No. 20 prior to Rooths' departure.

-WHO'S NEXT?: 4 Michigan basketball candidate names to know to replace Juwan Howard
+WHO'S NEXT: 4 Michigan basketball candidates to know as head coach search begins

+Rooths' change of plans, the first decommitment since Michigan fired head coach Juwan Howard on Friday, is not seen as much of a surprise.

-Rooths was committed in large part because of his relationship with the recently fired Juwan Howard; he never publicly never wavered from his commitment despite the Wolverines going through an 8-24 season, the worst year in the history of the program, but once Howard left it felt only a matter of time.
+Rooths was committed in large part because of his relationship with Howard; he never publicly wavered from his commitment despite the Wolverines going through an 8-24 season, the worst in 107 years of the program, but once Howard left, it felt like only a matter of time.

 ANALYSIS: Michigan had no choice but to let Juwan Howard go.
 Now comes the harder part.

-To make matters worse, the news broke in the same hour that former Michigan point guard Dug McDaniel, the team's leading scorer and facilitator from a season ago, announced he would be entering the transfer portal.
-Freshman George Washington III is also in the portal and there will be more to come.
+The news broke in the same hour that Michigan point guard Dug McDaniel, the team's leading scorer and facilitator, announced he would be entering the transfer portal.
+Freshman George Washington III also announced plans to transfer.

-Rooths originally chose U-M over Georgia and Florida State, though he held more than a dozen Division I offers including Big Ten schools like Maryland and Indiana.
+Rooths originally chose U-M over Florida State and Georgia while holding more than a dozen Division I offers, including Big Ten schools Indiana and Maryland.

 This article originally appeared on Detroit Free Press: Khani Rooths decommits from Michigan basketball